Digital-Preservation-Finland/dpres-siptools/README.rst

 allows the reusing of the created provenance metadata each time import-object is run.

-**Note that is is highly recommended to use both arguments if import-object is run separately for each individual file in a package!** By supplying the same values for these arguments each time the script is run all files will link to the same provenance metadata in the METS document.
+**Note that is is highly recommended to use both arguments if import-object is run separately for each individual digital object in a package!** By supplying the same values for these arguments each time the script is run all digital objects will link to the same provenance metadata in the METS document.
 Otherwise, new provenance metadata is created each time the script is run.

 For documenting the source of the descriptive metadata, the script import-description has two arguments:, '--dmd_source' and '--dmd_agent'.
 These are used for documenting